Today’s children, tomorrow’s future

 General education in Tibet.

 Regular education is often inaccessible to children of nomadic families in these very remote regions of Tibet.
 Many of these children do not have the chance of an education.
 Some nomadic children who attend our school are very young, going to live in the monastery as young as 5 years old.
 There, they receive their sustenance, lodging, and education for free.
 Other nomadic children may spend much of their childhood with their families.
 If the family has enough money for school and boarding fees, the child can attend a regular public elementary school where they can live in a dormitory.

 Reports from our volunteers

-Over the years, our foundation has had several volunteers visit our projects in Golog.
+Over the years, GSL has had several volunteers visit our projects in Golog.
 They have taught students at the Pende Menkhang school and visited our health care projects.
 You can find the link to their experiences below: